maximeraafat/maximeraafat.github.io/_pages/banana.md

 # **{{ page.title }}**
 <hr align='left' style='height:{{site.height}}; width:{{site.width}}'>

 There's always a starting point.
 Well, for me it all started with bananas.
-My very first self-made project was a banana basket (the one from below, quite obviously).
+My very first self-made project was a banana basket (the right one, quite obviously).
 One and a half years later I decided to qualitatively evaluate my progress with a reiteration, which you can visually devour right below.
 {:style="text-align: justify"}

+{% assign compare = '0' |split: ', ' %}
-{% assign images = 'Banana1.jpg' |split: ', ' %}
+{% assign images = 'Banana2.jpg, Banana1.jpg' |split: ', ' %}

 {% include blog/img-code.html %}
 {% include back.html %}